giuthas/satkit/docs/SATKIT_coding_conventions.markdown

 # SATKIT Code Conventions

-This document is a guideline, not a ruleset, and really a thing Pertti wrote for himself to be able to remember these things.
+This document is a guideline, not a ruleset.

 First things first: write in good pythonic style.